ChameleonCloud/docs/source/getting-started/index.rst

    .. figure:: associate_pool.png
       :alt: The Allocate Floating IP dialog

-      This dialog allows you to allocate an IP address for Chameleon's global IP pool
+      This dialog allows you to allocate an IP address from Chameleon's public IP pool

 #.
 Click the *Allocate IP* button.
 You will return to the previous dialog and an IP address will be selected for you.